fesiib/expressedit-website/index.markdown

 <br/>

 {: .text-left}
-Similar to the first version, <span class="sys-name">ExpressEdit</span> supports **Tabs** that allows the user to add a layer on top of the video by pressing **+**.
+Similar to the first version, <span class="sys-name">ExpressEdit</span> supports **Tabs** that allow the user to add a layer on top of the video by pressing **+**.
 However, now, the user can see the edit commands they issued as well as the suggested edits in the scrollable panel.

 {: .img-right}
 ![The animation that shows initiation of the edit command](/assets/img/new-initiating.gif)